-If you or someone you love has been injured in a truck accident, the lawyers at The Benton Law Firm are ready to help you.
-If a truck or other commercial vehicle crashes into your car, the devastation can be tremendous.
-A machine that’s built to haul tons of goods across the country can do some serious damage to your car and cause serious or even deadly injuries to everyone inside.
-Trucking companies are supposed to take safety measures to keep their drivers from making the road unsafe, but all too often, a fatigued, inattentive, or just plain unfortunate trucker will lose control of their vehicle and put everyone around them at risk of serious injury.
+If you or someone you love has been injured in a truck accident, the truck accident lawyers in Tyler at The Benton Law Firm are ready to help you.
+The devastation can be tremendous if a truck or other commercial vehicle crashes into your car.
+A machine built to haul tons of goods across the country can damage your car and cause serious or even deadly injuries to everyone inside.
+Trucking companies are supposed to take safety measures to keep their drivers from making the road unsafe.
+But all too often, a fatigued, inattentive, or just plain unfortunate trucker will lose control of their vehicle and put everyone around them at risk of serious injury.
 Often, these accidents would have been entirely preventable if every party involved had done their job correctly.

 At The Benton Law Firm, we believe that negligent truck drivers and trucking companies should be held accountable for the injuries they cause to others on the road.
 Our Tyler truck accident attorneys have years of experience fighting for victims of truck accidents and their families and helping them recover larger settlements or court verdicts in personal injury lawsuits.
 To learn more about how we can help you after a truck accident, call us today at (214) 777-7777.

 Commercial trucks are complex vehicles with a lot of moving parts.
-Even the simple fact of having a cab and trailer leaves them prone to so many more types of accidents than normal cars.
+Even having a cab and trailer makes them prone to many more accidents than normal cars.
 Here are some of the common types of accidents involving trucks:

 - Rollover accidents: Trucks’ unwieldy shape and size also put them at a greater risk of rollover accidents.
-Since they are so large, trucks can hit multiple cars in the process of rolling over.
+Since they are so large, trucks can hit multiple cars while rolling over.

 - Underride accidents: Trucks with especially tall trailers come with an additional accident risk.
 If a small car hits the back of such a truck, it can go under the back of the trailer and scrape along the underside.
 This type of accident has the potential to be especially deadly.

 - Mechanical failure: Trucks are constantly on the move across the country.
-With the kind of mileage they’re doing and the weight they’re hauling, trucks require a great deal of maintenance.
+Trucks require a lot of maintenance with the mileage they’re doing and the weight they’re hauling.
 When trucking companies decide to cut corners, sometimes parts of their fleet don’t get every repair and checkup they need, causing mechanical failures that can result in accidents.

-In addition to these, trucks can be involved in the same sorts of accidents as regular cars.
-Truck drivers may be professionals, but sometimes they are just as prone as the rest of us to distractions and other risky driving behaviors.
-Whatever type of truck accident you have experienced, the Tyler truck accidents lawyers of The Benton Law Firm can help.
+In addition, trucks can be involved in the same accidents as regular cars.
+Truck drivers may be professionals, but sometimes they are just as prone as others to distractions and risky driving behaviors.
+Whatever type of truck accident you have experienced, the Tyler truck accident lawyers of The Benton Law Firm can help.

 Determining liability after a truck accident

-In terms of deciding who is liable, truck accidents can be more difficult than most car accidents.
-This is because truck drivers are employees of trucking companies, which complicates the question of who is actually liable for your injuries.
+Deciding who is liable for truck accidents can be more difficult than most car accidents.
+This is because truck drivers are employees of trucking companies, which complicates the question of who is liable for your injuries.
 Sometimes, the accident is entirely the driver’s fault.
-Other times, the company could be responsible for a mechanical failure, a failure to adequately train their employees, or other problems.
-Regardless, employers can generally be held liable for their employees’ actions on the job, so it is likely that any legal action you take will be against the company.
-Furthermore, it is the trucking company that holds the relevant insurance policy, and the driver is unlikely to have much money worth fighting for.
+Other times, the company could be responsible for a mechanical failure, a failure to train its employees, or other problems adequately.
+Regardless, employers can generally be held liable for their employee’s actions on the job, so any legal action you take will likely be against the company.
+Furthermore, the trucking company holds the relevant insurance policy, and the driver is unlikely to have much money worth fighting for.
 Nonetheless, there may be some cases in which it makes sense to sue both the trucking company and the driver.
 An experienced Tyler truck accident lawyer from The Benton Law Firm can help you determine what makes sense for your particular case.